surifirstpin/biplus_documentation/docs/Model.md

 ## Defining new relations.

-Model defines explore and their relationship with other view it derived using all the below parameters.
+Model defines explore and their relationship with other view it is derived using all the below parameters.

 - **Project** used for the model
 - **Connection** database connection used for the model.